Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

   You can just copy the `fib` function and the body of the `setup` function to your Android project.

 Try clicking on the circle in this example.
-After around 30-40th click our naive computation is going to become quite slow and you would immediately see how the UI thread freezes, because the animation stops running during UI freeze.
+After around 30-40th click our naive computation is going to become quite slow and you would immediately see how the main UI thread freezes, because the animation stops running during UI freeze.

 ### Structured concurrency, lifecycle and coroutine parent-child hierarchy